 There is a wide selection of different models to choose from, including upgradable seats.
 Each option sports a different design, colour and seat finish allowing you to customise your racing seat’s appearance as well as its build form.
 Our pick of the bunch would be either the RS6 or RS9, with the only difference being the seat itself.
 Both seats feature comfortable premium leather and are both very comfy across long play sessions.

 Building the ART Simulator is no tall order, as the modular format requires a fair bit of construction.
-This, plus the weight of the solid steel frame mean this is a racing seat which you wont want to be having to move very often.
+This, plus the weight of the solid steel frame means this is a racing seat which you won’t want to be having to move very often.
 Once fully built, and with a few modular attachments, this racing seat becomes very heavy and sturdy.

 This sim racing seat is priced higher than the Playseat Evolution, and you can see why.
-When compared side by side, the GT Omega racing seat utilises a much strong construction method and much heavier frame work.
+When compared side by side, the GT Omega racing seat utilises a much stronger construction method and a much heavier framework.
 This makes this racing rig a great option for those who may be looking to expand in the future.

 If you have the space available and are looking to take sim racing more seriously in the future, then we would absolutely recommend picking up a GT Omega rig.

-The Playseat Evolution is an all round brilliant sim racing chair, and often the first port of call for beginner sim racers.
+The Playseat Evolution is an all-around brilliant sim racing chair, and often the first port of call for beginner sim racers.
 It rides the balance of great comfort and build quality all for a reasonable price.
-Depending on the variation of Playseat Evolution you purchase it can comes finished in genuine leather giving it a real premium feel to it.
+Depending on the variation of Playseat Evolution you purchase it can come finished in genuine leather giving it a real premium feel to it.

 Setting up this racing chair is a doddle.
 It utilises a reasonably simple construction method, with only a few parts to assemble before becoming playable.
 This also adds to its portability.
 Although it isn’t overly easy to store or move around, you can with ten minutes or so disassemble the chair enough to store it away.